SyntaxSentinels/SyntaxSentinels/README.md

 ## Self-Hosting

-See the [UserGuide](docs/UserGuide/UserGuide.pdf) for more information on how to host your own instance.
+See [src/README.md](src/README.md) and [UserGuide](docs/UserGuide/UserGuide.pdf) for more information on how to host your own instance.

 ## Contributing